cockpit-project/presentations/cyborg-infra-day-1.md

 :::notes
 - Conceptually: Linux session running in a web browser; moral server equivalent of what GNOME is on a desktop
-- talks to > 100 system APIs, times > 10 supported OSes → moving target, things break all the time
+- talks to > 100 system APIs, times > 10 supported OSes → moving target, combinatorial explosion, things break all the time
 - small team, heavily dependent on infrastructure
 - automated testing, releasing, code hygiene, updating VM and container images
 :::